JonathanHope/org-parser/README.md

-# org-parser
+# Org File Parser

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Parses an org document into a hiccup tree.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Jonathan Hope

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License.